stuyam/stuyam.com/_posts/2025-11-10-migrating-from-heroku-to-hatchbox.md

 og_image: "migrating-from-heroku-to-hatchbox.png"
 ---

 I have been using Heroku for the last decade and it has served me well.
+At the time it was released it was pretty revolutionary and [The Twelve-Factor App](https://12factor.net) principals were ahead of it's time.
 However, Salesforce bought Heroku back in January 2011 (almost 15 years ago) and the platform has hardly evolved since.
 It feels like it has been in maintenance mode for years.
 That stagnation shows up in the pricing, too; what felt right for 2011 no longer makes sense in 2025.

 Pricing aside, Heroku is strict about its dynos and you don't get _full server access_ which makes it hard matching versions of Ruby or Node with the buildpack configuration and can turn into a puzzle.